 Is a filling falling out a dental emergency?

-A filling falling out isn’t always a dental emergency, but getting it fixed as soon as possible is important.
-Without the filling, the tooth is vulnerable to decay, sensitivity, and even infection.
+A filling falling out isn’t always a dental emergency, but it’s important to get it fixed as soon as possible.
+Without the filling, the tooth is vulnerable to decay, sensitivity, and infection.
 If you’re in pain or notice sharp edges, it’s a good idea to call your dentist and get it taken care of quickly to avoid further damage.

 Does insurance cover dental emergencies?